Advertisment

 Watermelon

-The summer season is at its peak where dehydration comes in as a natural course.
+The hot weather is at its peak where dehydration comes in as a natural course.
 Keeping the long fasting hours into perspective, it becomes more quintessential for people in Ramadan to take extra precautions when dealing with the water consumption pattern.
 In an ideal scenario, every individual has to drink water between 2.5-3 litres.
 Sufficing the need in one go is relatively difficult, where, watermelon comes as a saviour.
 Moreover, it’s healthy, naturally sweet and a perfect way to stay hydrated.

 Coconut water